particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 After navigating to your application, one of the first things your customer will need to do is create an account.
 Because you are not running your own web server, the customer will be created in the Particle system.
 They will provide a username and password in the form, that will serve as their login credentials to the app.

-Specifically, the SDK will grab the customer's username and password, and hit the `POST /v1/orgs/:orgSlug/customers` API endpoint, passing along the customer's credentials *as well as* the OAuth client credentials you added to the config file in the previous step.
+Specifically, the SDK will grab the customer's username and password, and hit the [`POST /v1/products/:productIdOrSlug/customers` API endpoint](/reference/api/#create-a-customer---client-credentials), passing along the customer's credentials *as well as* the OAuth client credentials you added to the config file in the previous step.

 ![creating a customer](/assets/images/create_customers.png)
 <p class="caption">The create customer endpoint requires your OAuth client credentials,</br> and returns an access token for the newly created customer</p>